cloudqubes/cloudqubes.github.io/_drafts/harbor-and-push-docker-image.md

 sudo apt install docker-compose
 ```

+Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on the Developer Workstation for building container images.

-# #3 configure SSL certificates
+# #2 Configure SSL certificates

-To enable HTTPS access to Harbor, we will use  a self-signed certificate.
+We need an SSL certificate to enable HTTPS access to Harbor.

+We can either get a signed certificate from a CA or create a self-sgned certificate.
+Let's use a self-signed certificate for this setup.

+We'll use `registry.cloudqubes.com` as the FQDN of our Harbor host.

+You can create these certificates on any Linux host.

 Create the private key for the CA certificate.
 ```shell
 openssl genrsa -out ca.key 4096
 ```

-Create the CA certificate.
-Note that this is valid for 10 years.
+Create the CA certificate - valid for 10 years.
-If you contnue to use it in production, make sure to renew in 10 years from today.
+If you contnue to use this in production, make sure to renew in 10 years from today.

 ```shell
 openssl req -x509 -new -nodes -sha512 -days 3650 \
  -subj "/C=US/ST=Delaware/L=Lewes/O=CloudQubes/OU=IT/CN=registry.cloudqubes.com" \